Parkbee/assessment/backend/readme.md

 ## Coding test

-ParkBee provides access to parking locations via API to our partners.
+ParkBee provides access to parking garages via API to our partners.

-Your task is to create an API that can start and stop parking sessions and allows the consumer to get parking session details by id.
+Your task is to create an API that can:

+- start parking session in one of the garages
+- stop running parking session
+- get number of available spots in the garage

 To help you get started, we've created a .NET Core Web API with some simple features: